 Expanding Arch Coal’s West Elk coal mine in Gunnison County would be a lose-lose — bad for the state’s environment, and bad for the global climate, according to the environmental groups, who recently rallied their members to flood the agency with letters and emails.
 Continue reading

-Filed under: climate and weather, Colorado, energy, Environment, forests, global warming, greenhouse gases, public lands, US Forest Service | Tagged: coal mining, Colorado, greenhouse gases, methane, public lands, Sunset Roadless Area, U.S. Forest Service, West Elk Coal Mine | Leave a comment »
+Filed under: climate and weather, Environment, global warming, US Forest Service | Tagged: climate change, coal mining, Colorado, global warming, greenhouse gas pollution, Sunset Roadless Area, West Elk Coal Mine, wildlife | Leave a comment »